daBatmanCoder/General/README.md

 The x25519 algorithm is a key agreement protocol that allows two parties to establish a shared secret over an insecure channel.
 It is based on elliptic curve Diffie-Hellman (ECDH) and uses the Curve25519 elliptic curve.

+### Symmetric Encrypt Decrypt

+This Python script provides functions for encryption and decryption of data using a password-based key.

+The derive_key function generates a cryptographic key from a given password and a salt using the Scrypt key derivation function.

+The encrypt_data function encrypts data using the derived key from a password.
+It generates a random salt and nonce, creates an AES-GCM cipher with the derived key and nonce, and then encrypts the data.
+It returns the encrypted data, salt, encryption tag, and nonce.

+The decrypt_data function decrypts data using the derived key from a password.
+It creates an AES-GCM cipher with the derived key, nonce, and encryption tag, and then decrypts the data.
+It returns the decrypted data.

 ## Getting Started